alexkreidler/golang-parallel-io/README.md

 # golang-parallel-io

-An example of how to write fast parallel file-system programs in Golang.
+A benchmark of filesystem IO and an example of parallel programming in Go.

 This includes three programs, `recursive.go`, a naive example of a `find`-style utility, `parallel.go`, a paralellized version that approaches the performance of `find`, and `walk.go`, which uses Go's `filepath.Walk` function.